-The previously underutilised plaza at the main entrance, uneven pavement, unsafe conditions for pedestrians and vehicle traffic, as well as building exits that did not meet ADA compliance were all reimagined by the design team.
+The design team reimagined the previously underutilized plaza at the main entrance, uneven pavement, unsafe conditions for pedestrians and vehicle traffic, and building exits that did not meet ADA compliance.
 Inspired by the Dutch concept of a "woonerf" or "living street," the site is activated with various seating options and pedestrian-only zones, with various paving materials, colours, tones, and textures to calm traffic and alert drivers to pedestrians.
 A striking red awning marks the relocated entry — inviting patrons in and providing shelter for those passing through.

 Wellness and sustainability were guiding principles established by the stakeholders.
 While no official certifications were pursued, the design team implemented our sustainable design standards and tracked the project to comply with the AIA 2030 challenge.